seanbyrne88/RustPlugins/src/RustPlugins/RustNotifications/README.md

 # Setup

 To use this plugin the file `Slack.cs` must also be loaded from your server's plugin directory.
 Do this by dropping the `Slack.cs` file into the plugin directory, review that plugins notes for setup information.
+Repeat the steps with `Discord.cs`.
+These two steps are optional if you only want server notifications, but if you want to make use of Slack or Discord functionality then these two plugins will need to be loaded.

 Next drop `RustNotifications.cs` into the servers plugin directory, if the server is running it should automatically recognize and build the plugin and create the default configuration file.
 If the server isn't running, the config file will be created the next time the server is started.